arribada/horizon-gui/README.md

 4. Open Balena Etcher and select the SD card .img file we just extracted (ubuntu-18.04.4-preinstalled-server-arm64+raspi3).
 Click "Flash" to start writing the image file to the SD card and make yourself a cup of tea / coffee whilst it completes.

-5. Put the SD card into the Raspberry Pi 4.
+5. Put the SD card into the Raspberry Pi 3/4.
 To power the Raspberry Pi you will need a USB-C mains powered adapter (from your laptop you won't have enough power).
 Make sure the monitor and keyboard are plugged in too.

+6. Disable Ubuntu Cooud init.
+See https://makandracards.com/operations/42688-how-to-remove-cloud-init-from-ubuntu

-6. You'll find that to get online you can't setup WiFi straight away as the iwconfig tools are not installed by default.
+7. You'll find that to get online you can't setup WiFi straight away as the iwconfig tools are not installed by default.
 Therefore, the first thing to do is to also connect your ethernet cable before powering on the Pi.
 Connect your ethernet cable to your home router and then to your Raspberry Pi.

-7. The default login is ubuntu and the password is ubuntu.
+8. The default login is ubuntu and the password is ubuntu.

-8. Once at the command line / terminal, type ifconfig and check that you have an IP address and are connected to the internet.
+9. Once at the command line / terminal, type ifconfig and check that you have an IP address and are connected to the internet.
 You will see eth0 as your default connection.

-9. Type `sudo apt install wireless-tools` and press enter.
+01. Type `sudo apt install wireless-tools` and press enter.
 Press Y to continue.
 If you have no errors then the WiFi packages are now installed.
 You can now setup WiFi if required, however we will continue using the ethernet connection for now.

-10. You now have a clean Ubuntu Server running.
+11. You now have a clean Ubuntu Server running.
 We can now proceed and setup the environment necessary to talk to Arribada Horizon tags.

 ## Stage 2.
-Installing Arribada Horizon Tools and the GUI
+Installing Arribada Horizon Tools and the GUI - Version 2 Tools (supports version 3 hardware)

 1. Type `sudo apt-get install dfu-util` and press enter.

-2. Type `wget -O- https://raw.githubusercontent.com/arribada/horizon-gui/master/install_arribada_tools_101.sh | bash` and press enter.
+2. Type `wget -O- https://raw.githubusercontent.com/arribada/horizon-gui/master/install_arribada_tools_v2_101.sh | bash` and press enter.
 The Horizon tools package and GUI will now install the necessary files to run.
 You will see a successful message at the end of the process.

-3. NOTE: at the moment, this installs and runs the GUI as a Flask Server.
-This needs to be replaced with Gunicorn for a production release.